daweilics/HikersCrossingBridges/README.md

 # Dependency:
 We use an existing yaml parsing library (https://github.com/jbeder/yaml-cpp.git) for parsing yaml files.
-Instructions to get the dependency:
+Instructions to get the dependency: (do the following in the parent folder of the project folder)
 ```
 $ git clone https://github.com/jbeder/yaml-cpp.git
 $ cd yaml-cpp